PaperMC/Paper/README.md

 }

 dependencies {
-    compileOnly("io.papermc.paper:paper-api:1.17.1-R0.1-SNAPSHOT")
+    compileOnly("io.papermc.paper:paper-api:1.18-R0.1-SNAPSHOT")
 }

 java {
-    toolchain.languageVersion.set(JavaLanguageVersion.of(16))
+    toolchain.languageVersion.set(JavaLanguageVersion.of(17))
 }
 ```

 How To (Compiling Jar From Source)
 ------
-To compile Paper, you need JDK 16 and an internet connection.
+To compile Paper, you need JDK 17 and an internet connection.

-Clone this repo, run `./gradlew applyPatches`, then `./gradlew reobfJar` from your terminal.
+Clone this repo, run `./gradlew applyPatches`, then `./gradlew createReobfBundlerJar` from your terminal.
 You can find the compiled jar in the `Paper-Server/build/libs` directory.

 To get a full list of tasks, run `./gradlew tasks`.